Baaggii/erp-web-next/docs/posapi VAT module.md

 posApiType (string, optional): specify which type of receipt to emit (B2C_RECEIPT, B2C_INVOICE or B2B_INVOICE).
 If omitted, the default type from your environment settings is used.

-posApiMapping (object): defines how POSAPI fields map to columns in the form’s master table.
+posApiMapping (object): defines how POSAPI fields map to columns in the form’s table.
 Each key corresponds to a POSAPI field (such as totalAmount, totalVAT, totalCityTax, customerTin or consumerNo), and the value is the name of the column in your table from which to retrieve the data.
 For example:

 {
   "totalAmount": "total_price",